-We try to train our chickens to nesting boxes by keeping them up for a couple of weeks until they are laying well in their designated nesting box.
-This works but sometimes, you’ll have some chicken decide they’ve found a much better place for eggs.
+We try to train our chickens to lay in the nesting boxes by keeping them up for a couple of weeks until they are laying well in their designated nesting box.
+This works but sometimes, you’ll have some chickens decide they’ve found a much better place for eggs.
 Unfortunately, you often find the nest after the eggs are too old to consume.
 Retrain your naughty hens by locking them up for a bit again.
 Easter egg hunts all year round!

 Intimidating Non-Homesteading Guests